-Here are 7 tips to help make taking those photos easier.
+Here are 7 tips to help make taking photos at the Las Vegas sign easier.

 - Get there early – There always seems to be a line and the parking lot only holds so many cars.
 The lot can get completely overwhelmed by the number of visitors to the sign.
 Chances are the earlier you go the less crowds you will have to contend with, everyone is still sleeping in from the night before.

 - Be patient – The line for photo opportunities here can get quite long.
 If you’re in a hurry, you can jump out of line and have your photo snapped at an angle instead of from straight on.
 We think it is worth the wait though.

 - Bring your selfie stick – You never know what the crowds will be like and if there will be someone there to help you take a picture.
 Plus, it’s always a good idea to be careful who you’re handing your camera over to.

 - Say cheese – Be creative with your posing.
 There are lots of fun ways to include the iconic sign in your photo.